mattbaxter689/Air-Quality-LSTM/README.md

 surprising performance given my available data.
 Additionally, to achieve the best possible model we can, I incorporated hyperparameter tuning into the model.

+This model is split into a seq2seq Encoder-Decoder setup.
+I initially had it setup as a single LSTM class that handled the encoder-decoder style.
+However, I wanted to update this to something that would be more common, especially for time-series forecasting.
+Doing so provides far greater conrtol over the individual encoder-decoder classes if I wanted to add additional pieces like Attention, etc.

 #### Optuna
 While hyperaparameter tuning techniques like grid-search or randomzied-search can work well, they require the user to define the values to be considered in